This post may contain affiliate links. Please read my disclosure policy.

-Lemon Coolers – hot from the oven, these melt-in-your mouth cookies are tossed in a mixture of crystallized lemon and powdered sugar.
+Hot from the oven, these melt-in-your mouth Lemon Coolers are tossed in a mixture of crystallized lemon and powdered sugar.
 The sugar melts onto the cookie creating a coating loaded with lemon flavor.

-So … right now you might be wondering about crystallized lemon and how you can get some too.
+Right now you might be wondering about crystallized lemon and how you can get some, too.

 Do you remember the Lemon Cooler cookies from years ago?
 They came in a box and were totally addictive.